-10 We have an altar from which those who serve in the Tabernacle have no right to eat.8
+10 We have an altar from which those who serve in the Tabernacle have no right to eat.

-11 Because the bodies of the animals-whose blood, concerning sin, is brought into the Holies by the high priest-are burned up outside the camp, 12 therefore Jesus also, so that He might sanctify the people by His own blood, suffered outside the city gate.
-13 So then, let us go out to Him, outside the camp, bearing His disgrace;9 14 because here we do not have a permanent city, but we seek the coming one.
+animals-whose blood, concerning sin, is brought into the Holies by the high priest-are burned up outside the camp, 12 therefore Jesus also, so that He might sanctify the people by His own blood, suffered outside the city gate.
+13 So then, let us go out to Him, outside the camp, bearing His disgrace; 14 because here we do not have a permanent city, but we seek the coming one.